derekmorash/derekmorash/content/blog/handle-shopify-mandatory-webhooks-in-ruby-on-rails.md

 # draft: true
 ---

-# Handle Shopify Mandatory Webhooks in Ruby on Rails

 Since May 25th, 2018 GDPR has imposed obligations on any party that collects, stores, or processes personal data.
 App developers have the responsibility to comply with these regulations.
 Fortunately, Shopify has implemented endpoints to help app developers deal with data privacy to meet the requirements of GDPR.

 Read about [Shopify API GDPR requirements](https://help.shopify.com/en/api/guides/gdpr-resources).